The King of Noble Aspirations, the Prayer for Excellent Conduct འཕགས་པ་བཟང་པོ་སྤྱོད་པའི་སྨོན་ལམ་གྱི་རྒྱལ་པོ།

 This commentary is called Compendium of all Eminent Explanations, a Commentary on the Meaning of the Words in the King of Noble Aspirations, the Prayer for Excellent Conduct འཕགས་པ་བཟང་པོ་སྤྱོད་པའི་སྨོན་ལམ་ཚིག་དོན་གྱི་འགྲེལ་བ་ལེགས་བཤད་ཀུན་ལས་བཏུས་པ།

-For now, you find teachings from Bouddha from an unknown year, where Rinpoche teaches the text to the ani-las and from Tenerife 1995.
+For now, you find teachings from Bouddha from an unknown year, where Rinpoche teaches the text to the ani-las; from April 1991, where Rinpoche first taught the commentary extensively, from Bouddha 1994, Tenerife 1995 and Bouddha 2001.

 Tibetan - English